 Experimental physicists are experts in data simulation and the use of digital media.
 In addition to digital imaging practices, the scientists also regularly revert to hand drawing in their daily work in the laboratories.
 These working practices are the catalysts for conducting an ethnographic fieldwork in an x-ray research laboratory capturing the physicists' collaborative sketching.
+The research is situated at the interface of Design and Drawing Research, Iconic Research, and the tradition of Laboratory Studies in History of Science, and Science and Technology Studies (STS).

-Coming from media studies with a design background, my research interest is not in the drawing as a result, but in the "epistemische Verfahren" (Hoffmann 2013), the epistemic and operative procedures of notation, communication, and visual performance.
-The sketched images are not the representation of thinking but made for thinking processes (Merz 2016 p.
+Coming from media studies with a design background, my research interest is not in the drawing as a result, but in the "epistemische Verfahren" (Hoffmann, 2013), the epistemic and operative procedures of notation, communication, and visual performance.
+Here, sketching is understood as a process in the making, which is operative, non-linear and iterative.
+The sketched images are not the representation of thinking but made for thinking processes (Merz 2016, p.
 364).
-Drawing as a joint activity has been investigated almost only in traditional design disciplines (Goldschmidt 1991; Henderson 1999; Gero 2002; Murphy 2004; Tversky 2004).
-The claim is, following Wolfgang Schäffners' notion of the "design turn" (Schäffner 2010), that design practices can be found in many other disciplines other than Design where they unfold their power.
+Drawing as a joint activity has been investigated almost only in traditional design disciplines (Goldschmidt 1991, Henderson 1999, Gero 2002, Murphy 2004, Tversky 2004).
+The claim is, following Wolfgang Schäffners' notion of the "design turn" (Schäffner, 2010), that design practices can be found in many other disciplines other than Design where they unfold their power.
 The title of this submission refers to Bruno Latour's essay "Drawing Things Together" in which he refers to the practice of writing and imaging as "the most powerful explanations, that is, those that generate the most out of the least, are the ones that take writing and imaging craftmanship into account."
-(Latour 1990: 22).
+These practices "are both material and mundane, since they are so practical, so modest, so pervasive, so close to the hands and the eyes that they escape attention" (Latour 1990, p.
+22).
 The results of these activities do not appear in official presentations of the scientific, societal or political agendas.
 By reading Latour's argument critically, the informal practice of collaborative sketching can only be traced down, systematically unfolded, and analysed by a detailed micro-sociological investigation.
-I am following the research object through an assemblage of methods, including participant observation, videography, and visual interviews accompanied by explorative drawings by the researcher.
+I am following the research object through an assemblage of methods, which develops on the way.
+The method framework includes participant observation, videography, and visual interviews accompanied by explorative drawings by the researcher.
+Three aspects of drawing activities are investigated for analysing the activities and functions of collaborative sketching.

-For the exhibition, the research material is presented as an experimental video, in which the different media formats (video and photographs from the field study, sketches by scientists, reflective drawings by the author) are combined and juxtaposed.
-Thereby, the hybridity of drawing practices and media become visible in three aspects.
 First, spaces, bodies, and data constituting infrastructures and materiality of the laboratory; Second, hybrid practices combining old and new technologies, and (non-)human agencies; Third, sharing knowledge through sketches as "enabling objects" of communication.
-The aim is to make the findings in the laboratory visible with video material and to reflect on the research procedure as well as the methodical approach through drawing and animation.
+Each section contains two perspectives, one describing the findings in the laboratory, and the other reflecting on the research procedure as well as the methodical approach.